LIETUVIŠKAI

 GIFTS OF CASH

 The simplest and most popular way to make a contribution is to write a check.
+Your

-most needed, or you may restrict your gift to an area of your own particular interest.
+needed, or you may restrict your gift to an area of your own particular interest.

 GIFTS TO THE ENDOWMENT FUND

 Your investment in this fund helps to secure the future of the Center.
-The
+The principal

 MEMORIAL GIFTS